Password Hygiene

 • Be easy for you to remember but difficult for others to guess.

-A good way to create a password is to use an acronym, also known as a Passphrase, which is easy for you to remember, such as “Am I going to Hawaii August 14 again?”.
-Using the 1st letter of each word, this would be “AIgtHA14a?”.
-Of course, this is an example.
-The password displayed here is no longer secure and should not be used.
+A good way to create a password is to use an acronym, also known as a Passphrase, which is easy for you to remember, such as:

-• Contain your pets name;
+• Contain your pet's name;

-• Contain keyboard patterns such as qwerty, asdfghjkl, or 12345678;
+• Contain keyboard patterns such as qwerty, asdfghjkl or 12345678;

-• Contain public information about yourself from Facebook or Twitter.
+• Contain public information about yourself from Facebook or Twitter;

 • Be something that someone who knows you can guess;

-• Be too short;
+• Be shared;

-• Be something that you have to write down somewhere;
+• Be something that you have to write down somewhere; or

 Password Manager